containers/ContainerPlumbing/speakers.md

 While we think that Kubernetes and Openshift and Che and similar projects are awesome, this is not the place for them.
 There's lots of other conferences covering those.

+By submitting a proposal, you are agreeing to the [ContainerPlumbing Code of Conduct](/conduct).

 ## Deadlines

 Please submit your proposal by February 10, 2021, at 23:59 UTC (7pm Eastern).